Outsourced SDR Services

 Outsourced SDR is useful only when the buyer and standard are clear.

-The category has earned skepticism because weak vendors chase activity.
-Coseek is strongest when your team can define who should be called, what pain matters, and what makes a meeting worth taking.
+The model works best when your team can define who should be called, what pain matters, and what makes a meeting worth taking.
+If those inputs are still vague, outsourcing will only move the confusion to another team.

 Strong fit